robsonbittencourt/gatling-scaffold/README.md

 ![grafana-dashboard](media/grafana-dashboard.gif)

+This project uses Kotlin to write the tests.
+It is possible to adapt it to use Java without much effort.
+[Here's a project](https://github.com/gatling/gatling-gradle-plugin-demo-java) that uses Java.

 ## Running example test

 This project provides two main features for load testing developer.
 Visualization of data and execution of simulations.